MataMercer/Blackjack_Allegro/README.md

 # Blackjack_Allegro
-Blackjack made with the Allegro library (WIP)
+Blackjack made with the Allegro library